 Defined benefit plans are qualified employer-sponsored retirement plans.
 Like other qualified plans, they offer tax incentives both to employers and to participating employees.
 For example, your employer can generally deduct contributions made to the plan.
 And you generally won't owe tax on those contributions until you begin receiving distributions from the plan (usually during retirement).
-However, these tax incentives come with strings attached--all qualified plans, including defined benefit plans, must comply with a complex set of rules under the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code.
+However, all qualified plans, including defined benefit plans, must comply with a complex set of rules under the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code.

 How do defined benefit plans work?